cremedelacremetop/cremedelacreme/README.md

   Top selling vs Editors' choice |True | Large
  Top free vs Editors' choice |True | Small

-As you can see when we removed resgister related to Colombia the difference found between Top selling vs Editors' choice change from Medium to Larg,  the other differences between remained the same.
+As you can see when we removed registers related to Colombia, the difference found between Top selling vs Editors' choice change from Medium to Large, the other differences between remained the same.

  LOCF  | MFO
 :-------------------------:|:-------------------------: